moneychien19/note-meta-blueprint-500-101/dynamic-ads-catalog.md

 | Technical Resources      | none                                              | developer to create the feed from the back end of the store, or a member to deal with CSV or XML | developers to set up the metatags and implement the pixel                 |
 | Infrastructure Available | none                                              | HTTP or (S)FTP server to host the updated file for automatically data pull                       | none                                                                      |

+> Scenario 1: A business has 1000 items in the inventory that don't change regularly.
+>
+> Ideally they can use bulk upload.
+If they implement right meta tags on website, they can also use Facebook pixel.

+> Scenario 2: A business has 500 items in the inventory that change on weekly basis.
+They can't generate the feed, but they do have a frontend engineer on board.
+>
+> Ideally they can use Facebook pixel.
+If they want to use bulk upload, they could manually add items each week in CSV files.

 ## Key Knowledge
 - Determine what way of adding items to a catalog should be applied under a given situation.

 # Prepare the Data Feed File
 A data feed file is a plaintext or spreadsheet file that represents the items in your business in a structured way.
-It also enables you to bulk upload many items to your catalog at once.
+It also enables you to **bulk upload** many items to your catalog at once.

 ## Supported File Format
 ### Format